kevinloch/bsrender/README.md

 Source code|[github.com/kevinloch/bsrender](https://github.com/kevinloch/bsrender)
 Sample binary data files|[bsrender.io/sample_data/0.9/](https://bsrender.io/sample_data/0.9/)

 Version 1.0 with support for the newly-released DR3 dataset is coming soon!
-This version will feature dramatic improvements in rendering speed, support for experimental extinction removal (from DR3 GSPPHOT), and the ability to output a text list of stars within a selected field of view (including DR3 source_id, ra, dec, magnitude, and temperature for each star).
+It will feature dramatic improvements in rendering speed, support for experimental extinction removal (from DR3 GSPPHOT), and the ability to output a text list of stars within a selected field of view (including DR3 source_id, ra, dec, magnitude, and temperature for each star).

 ## Key features v0.9